lowRISC/opentitan/doc/ug/getting_started_verilator.md

+---
-# Getting started with Verilator
+title: Getting started with Verilator
+---

 ## About Verilator